datagovuk/guidance/organogram-data.md

 Correct the filename extension using Windows Explorer or Mac Finder before re-uploading.

-#### Q: How do I fix an "invalid" spreadsheet?
+#### "The spreadsheet is invalid.
+Please check your data and try again."

 ![invalid spreadsheet error message during upload](images/organogram_upload_invalid.png)

-"The spreadsheet is invalid.
-Please check your data and try again."

 (not to be confused with the error below about an "older spreadsheet template")